Shin-Aska/personal-website-repository/articles/steam_monopoly.md

 Nope.
 They built something so good, for so long, that users stuck around.
 Loyalty and features made it the go-to.

 The monopoly talk is misleading.
 It doesn't separate companies that dominate by building better stuff from those that hurt the market to block competition.
-The real deal isn't Steam's share—it's the strategy difference.
+The real deal isn't Steam's share, it's the strategy difference.

 ## Valve's Strategy: Competing by Building